 Best Low Cost HR Outsourcing: Online HR Software

 We recommend online HR software as best for those who want an end-to-end solution and don’t mind serving as their own HR/payroll professional.
 HR software will typically have the lowest price options for small business HR outsourcing.
 HR software has the labor and compliance information built in and includes the added benefit of managing all your employee data, from new hire paperwork to benefits and payroll in one place.

 Online HR Software Pricing

 Pricing for HR software varies from $10 to $100 per month or more.
 Some vendors add a few dollars per month per employee on top of the monthly service fee—from $2 to $12 per employee.
-In addition, HR functions are built into many benefits and payroll software programs as well; when you buy or subscribe to those software packages, you get the HR compliance features included.
+In addition, HR functions are built into many benefits and free payroll software programs as well; when you buy or subscribe to those software packages, you get the HR compliance features included.

 Online HR Software Features

 Online HR software provides the system and tools to track everything related to your employees, from onboarding documentation like I-9 forms to performance management.
 Others add benefits and payroll at nearly the same price point.
 All the data is stored online in a cloud-based system that typically provides your employees with some level of employee self-service, via the internet or mobile app.